sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes-customdefaultthemefile.md

 # CustomDefaultThemeFile

-> [!Important] This setting is deprecated.
+**Important** This setting is deprecated.
 Theme files can no longer be set as the default Windows theme.
 Instead, customize the following elements of the Windows default theme using Unattend.xml: [DesktopBackground](microsoft-windows-shell-setup-themes-desktopbackground.md), [ThemeName](microsoft-windows-shell-setup-themes-themename.md), [BrandIcon](microsoft-windows-shell-setup-themes-brandicon.md), [UWPAppsUseLightTheme](microsoft-windows-shell-setup-themes-uwpappsuselighttheme.md), and [WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md).

 `CustomDefaultThemeFile` specifies the path to a customized theme file.
 These files may include a .bmp file for customized background.